quintenpalmer/gamengine/README.md

 Hopefully both of these are available on your operating system.
-* OSX: Brew for
+* OSX: Brew
-* Linux distribution: yum/dnf/pacman/etc for your
+* Linux distribution: yum/dnf/pacman/etc
 * Windows: Download from the install page on https://www.rust-lang.org/en-US/

 Usage